Guernsey is a major centre for the provision of international trust and corporate services.

 Licensees are encouraged to use the Online Submissions Portal when making notifications to the Commission.
 Examples of notifications include a change of registered name notification, the reporting of a complaint or the surrender of a licence.

-Those entities or individuals who have been granted a specific discretionary exemption are requested to notify the Commission if they no longer require the exemption or if they wish the exemption to be varied.
+Those entities or individuals who have been granted a specific discretionary exemption must notify the Commission if they no longer require the exemption or if they wish the exemption to be varied.
 Such notifications can also be made via the Online Submissions Portal.

 A list of notifications that can be submitted through the Online Submissions Portal can be found here: